-- (a) The CAAV shall prescribe the mandatory occurrences that shall be reported under the provisions of this Subpart. - (b) These reportable occurrences shall be categorised for purposes of assessing trends as: - (1) Aircraft flight operations (Appendix 1 to 19.027); - (2) Aircraft technical (Appendix 2 to 19.027); and - (3) Air navigation (Appendix 3 to 19.027). - (c) A reportable occurrence in relation to an aircraft means any incident which endangers or which, if not corrected, would endanger an aircraft, its occupants or any other person. - (d) A person required to make a mandatory report of an occurrence shall report any occurrence of which he has positive knowledge, even though this may not be first hand, unless he has good reason to believe that appropriate details of the occurrence have already been, or will be, reported by someone else. - (e) A report should also be submitted on any occurrence which involves a defective condition or unsatisfactory behaviour or procedure which did not immediately endanger the aircraft but which, if allowed to continue uncorrected, or if repeated in different, but likely, circumstances, would create a hazard to aircraft safety.
+(a) The CAAV shall prescribe the mandatory occurrences that shall be reported under the provisions of this Subpart.

+- (b) 8 These reportable occurrences shall be categorised for purposes of assessing trends as: - (1) Aircraft flight operations (Appendix 1 to 19.027); - (2) Aircraft technical (Appendix 2 to 19.027); - (3) Aircraft maintenance (Appendix 3 to 19.027); - (4) Air navigation and ground operation (Appendix 4 to 19.027). - (c) A reportable occurrence in relation to an aircraft means any incident which endangers or which, if not corrected, would endanger an aircraft, its occupants or any other person. - (d) A person required to make a mandatory report of an occurrence shall report any occurrence of which he has positive knowledge, even though this may not be first hand, unless he has good reason to believe that appropriate details of the occurrence have already been, or will be, reported by someone else. - (e) A report should also be submitted on any occurrence which involves a defective condition or unsatisfactory behaviour or procedure which did not immediately endanger the aircraft but which, if allowed to continue uncorrected, or if repeated in different, but likely, circumstances, would create a hazard to aircraft safety.